avoidwork/abaaso.tabs/README.md

 # abaaso.tabs
 abaaso.tabs module makes creating UI tabs with hash routing extremely easy!

-If you do not provide routing listeners when creating tabs, stubs will be set in their absence.
+If you do not provide routing listeners when creating tabs, stubs will be set in their place.
 This is done so application states are not impacted.

 ## Sample
 $("#stage").tabs({User : ["Details", "Projects", "Files", "Folders", "Links", "Versions", "Subscriptions"], Organization : null});